hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 ![](/img/post-creation-of-a-virtual-machine-inside-the-csp-account.png "Deploy a machine instance based on the payload POST")

-*T﻿he above figure provides example of providing Payload (Body) to provision a VM inside the cloud service provider.*
+*T﻿he above figure provides the example of creating a Payload (Body) JSON structure to provision a VM inside the cloud service provider.*

 Using the API `GET async-operations` on the `task Id` provided from location value in the response header of the above API, I was able to track the completion of the execution of the create virtual-machine in the AWS account.
 For more information on using the asynchronous-operation API, please look at my blog [post](https://developer.hpe.com/blog/getting-started-with-hpe-greenlake-api-for-data-services/)  (Getting Started with HPE GreenLake API for Data Services).